AdvancedPhotonSource/cohere/docs/source/config_data.rst

 - binning:
 | Optional, a list that defines binning values in respective dimensions, [1,1,1] has no effect.
-| If auto_data is configured in main config file, this list will be overridden by calculated values.
 | example:
 ::